ZimVie (NASDAQ:ZIMV) Updates FY 2022 Earnings Guidance

-ZimVie (NASDAQ:ZIMV – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided EPS guidance of $2.10-$2.30 for the period, compared to the consensus EPS estimate of $2.16.
+ZimVie (NASDAQ:ZIMV – Get Rating) updated its FY 2022 earnings guidance on Monday.
+The company provided earnings per share guidance of $2.10-$2.30 for the period, compared to the consensus earnings per share estimate of $2.16.
 The company issued revenue guidance of $1.00 billion-$1.00 billion, compared to the consensus revenue estimate of $992.90 million.

-Several research analysts have recently issued reports on ZIMV shares.
+ZIMV has been the subject of several research analyst reports.
+Guggenheim initiated coverage on shares of ZimVie in a report on Friday, March 18th.
+They issued a neutral rating for the company.
 Credit Suisse Group began coverage on shares of ZimVie in a report on Tuesday, March 1st.
 They issued an underperform rating and a $34.00 target price for the company.
-Guggenheim assumed coverage on shares of ZimVie in a research report on Friday, March 18th.
-They set a neutral rating for the company.

 ZimVie Inc, a medical technology company, develops, manufactures, and delivers a portfolio of products and solutions designed to treat a range of spine pathologies, and support dental tooth replacement and restoration procedures worldwide.
 It offers dental implant systems, prosthetic and abutment products, surgical instrumentation, and kits; bone grafts, barrier membranes, allografts, and collagen wound care products; intraoral scanners; and virtual treatment planning services, guided surgery solutions, CAD/CAM workflow systems, and patient-specific restorative components and intra-oral scanners, as well as spinal fusion implants and instrumentation for various spinal procedures, biologics, and bone healing technologies.